kbieser/shell-genomics/_episodes/01-introduction.md

 on a large number of files quickly, and opens up many opportunities for using bioinformatic software that is only available in command line versions.

-In the next few episodes, we'll be expanding on these skills and seeing how using the command line shell enables us to make our workflow more efficient and reproducible.
+In the next few classes, we'll be expanding on these skills and seeing how using the command line shell enables us to make our workflow more efficient and reproducible.